digvijay4956/Myself/README.md

    - Technologies used: HTML, CSS, JavaScript, PHP

    Description: This project involved designing and developing a website for a chemical company to showcase their products and services.
 The website features a modern and user-friendly interface, allowing visitors to easily navigate through product catalogs, learn about the company's history, and contact them for inquiries.

+2. Dzign ([Link to Project](https://iridescent-manatee-38436b.netlify.app/)): A website for a Digital Marketing Company.

+   - Technologies used: HTML, CSS, Javascript, PHP

+   Description: Explore our comprehensive digital marketing hub, featuring a suite of services including SEO, graphic design, and more.
+With sleek UI, we empower businesses to thrive in the digital landscape.